What is a Pediatrician?

 - Does a Pediatrician require a specially trained Pediatric Nurse?

 - What are some common pediatric health care issues?

 - Where and in which specialties are Pediatricians most needed?

 Derived from the Greek words pais, meaning child, and iatros, which means doctor or healer, a pediatrician is a medical professional who specializes in providing medical care to children.
 Although there are surviving manuscripts devoted to pediatrics from earlier times, it was not until the middle of the 19th century that it was recognized and developed as a new medical specialty.
 Known for his many contributions to the field, Abraham Jacobi is considered as the father of pediatrics.
 He was born in Germany where he received his medical training, but later went to the United States to practice.
 It was there that he opened the first children's clinic in New York.

 What does a Pediatrician do?

-Pediatricians counsel and guide patients and their parents or guardians concerning diet, hygiene and disease prevention.
-The field of pediatrics is a collaborative specialty - primary care pediatricians may refer patients to a medical specialist, if they manifest symptoms of serious medical condition, in order to efficiently address the issue.
+Pediatricians counsel and guide children and their parents or guardians concerning diet, hygiene and disease prevention.
+The field of pediatrics is a collaborative specialty - primary care pediatricians may refer patients to a medical specialist if they manifest symptoms of a serious medical condition, in order to efficiently address the issue.
 Pediatrics is a very broad field, encompassing general practice to children's oncology, hence the need for collaborative effort among medical professionals.

 What is the workplace of a Pediatrician like?